Ramiro Guillen, M.D.

 Dr. Guillen has lectured extensively both nationally and internationally.
 His areas of interest are the long-term course of psychiatric illness, including psychotic disorders, mood disorders, anxiety disorders, and the impact of neuropsychopharmacologic compounds on their clinical course.
 Dr. Guillen has conducted and published research on atypical antipsychotic use in adolescents with the spectrum of psychotic disorders.

-Dr. Guillen was the Chief Medical Officer for Southwest Behavioral & Health Services for 3 years, a large non-profit organization whose mission is to seek solutions and create change and to offer evidence-based clinical care to the underprivileged with severe mental illness through culturally and linguistically responsive care coordination.
+Dr. Guillen was the former Chief Medical Officer for Southwest Behavioral & Health Services for 3 years, a large non-profit organization whose mission is to seek solutions and create change and to offer evidence-based clinical care to the underprivileged with severe mental illness through culturally and linguistically responsive care coordination.
 He has been at the forefront of public education to dispel the myth and stigma surrounding children, adolescents and adults living with psychiatric disorders.
 For over twenty years he has overseen the management and administration of community health programs ensuring that all patients have access to integrated healthcare of the highest quality in the most empathic patient-centered environment possible.

 PLC Dr. Guillen has been in Private Practice with his wife, Marilyn Pupo-Guillen, MD for since 2004 in their Scottsdale office.